Recap: Agents of S.H.I.E.L.D. S1 E17 "Turn, Turn, Turn"

 - Coulson, Fitz, and May effectively get an accidental example: Garrett's failed attempt to recruit them is caught on microphone, proving their loyalty.

 - Ship Tease: Coulson/May is played up, though revelations about her activities have left him somewhat wary of her.

-- Ward and Skye finally have an honest conversation about their feelings for one another, culminating in their First Kiss - which should be interesting when his role in HYDRA comes up.
+- Ward and Skye finally have an honest conversation about their feelings for one another, culminating in their First Kiss.
 It's very unclear at this point if his feelings for her are genuine despite his being The Mole, or whether "overcome by emotion" is simply a convenient excuse he's playing up for shooting the fake Clairvoyant in the previous episode.

 - As soon as Hand's team gain access to the room where Garrett and Coulson have been facing off, Simmons breaks through the line of armed agents to run up and hug Fitz.

 - Fitz, for his part, spends the entire episode desperately trying to find out what had happened to Simmons, attempting to convince Coulson and Garrett to make recovering her priority over finding the Clairvoyant, rejecting every suggestion that it might already be too late to help her, and generally trying to ensure she isn't forgotten in all the madness happening around them.